 There are differences between what a successful petition for an expungement and a motion for non-disclosure mean for your criminal record.
 There are also different criteria you must meet in order to be eligible.
 In essence, expungement is the stronger legal action as it completely clears items from your criminal record.
 In contrast, an order of non-disclosure only works to seal this information from the public.
 However, it does not seal it from law enforcement agencies or government employers.
 Specifically:

-If you live in Denton, Texas or the surrounding areas and have questions about sealing or clearing your criminal record, give the Law Office of Earl Dobson as call today at (940) 591-7097 or fill the form that is conveniently located on the left side of this page.
+If you live in Denton, Texas or the surrounding areas and have questions about sealing or clearing your criminal record with a Denton Expungement Lawyer, give the Law Office of Earl Dobson a call today at (940) 591-7097 or fill the form that is conveniently located on the left side of this page.

 There are certain conditions that must be met in order for part of all of an individual’s criminal record to be sealed with an order of non-disclosure or sealed with expunction.
 One of these is that, in most cases, once a final conviction is on record, the conviction is not eligible to be sealed or cleared.
 Additionally, if the individual in question is granted time served or serves straight probation, the convictions in question are ineligible to be sealed or cleared.

 For those who already have a final connection on their record, you are still eligible to be pardoned by either the governor or the president.
 In addition to this, you have the possibility of filing a writ for Habaes Corpus.
-If you are uncertain whether or not your criminal record is eligible or would like to discuss your situation, give the Law Office of Earl Dobson a call at (940) 591-7097.
+If you are uncertain whether or not your criminal record is eligible or would like to discuss your situation with a Denton Expungement Lawyer, give the Law Office of Earl Dobson a call at (940) 591-7097.

 As of the first of September, 2017, Texas HB 3016 went into effect.
 This bill specifies that anyone in the state of Texas with a single DWI offense may be eligible to have that offense sealed so that it would not be part of their public criminal record.
 This means that neighbors, employers, and landlords who check on your record will not be able to see this conviction.
 However, there are a few specific criteria you must meet in order to be eligible to petition for a motion of non-disclosure on a DWI: